MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 Windows containers support four different networking drivers or modes: *nat*, *transparent*, *l2bridge*, and *l2tunnel*.
 Depending on your physical network infrastructure and single- vs multi-host networking requirements, you should chose the network mode which best suits your needs.

-The docker engine creates a nat network by default when the dockerd service first runs.
+The docker engine creates a NAT network by default when the dockerd service first runs.
 The default internal IP prefix created is 172.16.0.0/12.
+Container endpoints will be automatically attached to this default network and assigned an IP address from its internal prefix.

 > Note: If your container host IP is in this same prefix, you will need to change the NAT internal IP prefix as documented below

-Container endpoints will be attached to this default network and be assigned an IP address from the internal prefix.
-Only one NAT network is currently supported in Windows (although a pending [Pull Request](https://github.com/docker/docker/pull/25097) might help work-around this restriction).

 Additional networks using a different driver (e.g. transparent, l2bridge) can be created on the same container host.
 The table below shows how network connectivity is provided for internal (container-to-container) and external connections for each mode.